 6. On a small balcony, you can even grow smaller varieties more closely.
 Consider cherry tomatoes.
 But remember, tomatoes growing too tightly require more attention: More fertilizer, water, and pruning.

 8. Use large pots to grow tomatoes.
-You can use a 5-gallon pot that is 12 inches wide and deep for a single plant of determinate variety, for an indeterminate type choose minimum 15-gallon size container.
+You can use a 5-gallon pot that is 10 to 12 inches deep for a single plant of determinate variety, for an indeterminate type choose a bigger container.

 9. The container should be deep, at least, 12 inches is necessary.

 10. Caging needs more space so instead of it, support tomatoes by stacking.
 If you are growing tomatoes on a balcony, consider tying them up to the railing.